Inside: Learn what 31 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 Can I Live off $31 Per Hour?

-At this $31 hourly wage, you are making more $65k per year.
-Slowly climbing to above average salary and you should start to feel comfortably on this annual salary.
+At this $31 hourly wage, you are making more than $65k per year.
+Slowly climbing to above average salary and you should start to feel comfortable on this annual salary.

 The question is, are you?
 Or are you straddled in debt?
 Struggling and living paycheck to paycheck?